shane-mason/FieldStation42/README.md

 * Configure start-on-boot (optional and not recommended unless you are making a dedicated device.)
     * Use `hot_start.sh`

+Note: If you are using an apt based system, you can use the included `Install-dep.sh` to automatically install dependencies (Python, MPV etc) - see the file for more details

 ## Install Dependencies
 This is the base player component.
 Any linux installation should work fine (including Rasberry Pi) and it even works with windows subsystem for linux.